State Action

 - California (AB 450- 2019): Makes changes to provisions on relocating apiaries, imposing a 72-hour deadline to provide notice of relocation of an apiary within a county.

-- Delaware (HB 195- 2019): Updates the state’s beekeeping code and specifies that individuals keeping bees in the state have to annually register their colonies before Jan.
+- Delaware (HB 195- 2019): Updates the state’s beekeeping code and specifies that individuals keeping bees in the state must annually register their colonies before Jan.
 30 of each year.

 - Hawaii (SB 482 – 2013): Exempts home-based agricultural producers of honey from processing honey in certified houses and obtaining a permit from the Department of Health.
 The law is intended to encourage small beekeeping operations by minimizing administrative requirements that make it more difficult to operate.